Teaching English Language Learners: 2026 Strategies Guide

 Learning is social.
 The more students talk, the more they learn.

 The SIOP model emphasizes that student to student interaction should be a cornerstone of every lesson.
 Creating a classroom culture where structured talk is expected and supported is one of the most powerful things a teacher can do.
+Ice breaker activities can help build that culture early in the year; see these getting to know each other activities for ideas.

 Explicit Instruction with Modeling and Feedback